fenago/natural-language-processing-workshop/lab_guides/Lab_3.md

     Note

-    The solution to this activity can be found on page 380.
+    The solution to this activity can be found below.

 We have seen how to build end-to-end classifiers.
 Developing an end-to-end classifier was done in phases.
 Firstly, the text corpus was